• Martin Thoma

 echo "Roses are ${txtred}red${txtreset}."

-Simply copy this example line by line and then you'll see the expected example.
+Simply copy this example line by line and you'll see the expected result.

 echo "Roses are `tput setaf 1`red`tput sgr0`."